PDF417/pdf417-android/README.md

 By default, when you integrate Pdf417MobiSdk into your app (see above for instructions), your app will contain native builds for all processor architectures.
 Thus, Pdf417.mobi will work on ARMv6 and x86 devices and will use ARMv7 features on ARMv7 devices.
 However, the size of your application will be rather large.

+**Important note**

+If you are combining PDf417.mobi library with some other libraries that contain native code into your application, make sure you match the architectures of all native libraries.
+For example, if third party library has got only ARMv6 and x86 versions, you must use exactly ARMv6 and x86 versions of PDF417.mobi with that library, but not ARMv7.
+Using ARMv7 will most definitely crash your app on loading time on some devices because it will try to load all its native dependencies in same preferred architecture - for example Nexus 4 preferres ARMv7 native libraries so it will see that there is a PDF417.mobi ARMv7 native library and will load it.
+After that, it will try to load ARMv7 version of your third party library which does not exist - therefore app will crash with `UnsatisfiedLinkException`.

 ## Translation and localisation